songweizhi/MarkerMAG/README.md

 1. MarkerMAG assumes the id of paired reads in the format of `XXXX.1` and `XXXX.2`.
 The only difference is the last character.
    You can rename your reads with MarkerMAG's `rename_reads` module ([manual](doc/README_rename_reads.md)).

-1. The reconstruction of 16S rRNA genes by Matam is highly affected by sequencing depth ([ref](to/be/added)), we thus recommend to run Matam on reads subsets subsampled at different percentage and combine assemblies at all depth, followed by dereplication.

-   The following command extracts 16S rRNA reads from `combined_paired_reads.fasta` and subsample at percentage of `1, 5, 10, 25, 50, 75 and 100`.
-   16S rRNA genes reconstructed from all subsets will be combined and clustered at identity cut-off of `99.9%`.
-   The longest sequence from each cluster will be kept.
+1. Although you can use your preferred tool to reconstruct 16S rRNA gene sequences from the metagenomic dataset, MarkerMAG does have a supplementary module (`matam_16s`) to reconstruct 16S using Matam.

-   Please refer to [here](demo_files/README_Matam.md) for running Matam using the latest SILVA SSU database (v138.1).
+   Please refer to the manual [here](doc/README_matam_16s.md) if you want to use it.

-       # convert fastq files fasta files (e.g. with idba's fq2fa)
-       fq2fa R1.fastq R1.fasta
-       fq2fa R2.fastq R2.fasta
-       MarkerMAG matam_16s -p Soil -r1 R1.fasta -r2 R2.fasta -pct 1,5,10,25,50,75,100 -i 0.999 -ref /srv/scratch/z5039045/DB/SILVA/SILVA_138_1_SSURef_NR99_id99/SILVA_138.1_SSURef_NR99_tax_silva_NR99 -t 12 -force

-1. :warning: All MAGs derived from a set should be included in MarkerMAG run. (more details need to be added)
+1. :warning: All MAGs derived from a metagenomic dataset should be included in MarkerMAG run. (more details need to be added)

 How to run: